 - FEDERAL PELL GRANT awards are determined by the student's cost of attendance, EFC, and enrollment status. - FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANTS (FSEOG) are awarded to those eligible Federal Pell Grant recipients with the lowest EFC and highest unmet need.
 Priority will be given to students in converted credit hour programs. - LEVERAGING EDUCATIONAL ASSISTANCE PARTNERSHIPS (LEAP) PROGRAM funds are awarded to eligible Alabama residents who demonstrate need and who are enrolled at least half time.
-Priority will be given to students in converted credit hour programs. - FEDERAL WORK STUDY (FWS) funds are awarded to eligible students who complete FWS application and demonstrate financial need.
+Priority will be given to students in converted credit hour programs.

+- FEDERAL WORK STUDY (FWS) funds are awarded to eligible students who complete FWS application and demonstrate financial need.
 FWS awards provide pay for part-time work to eligible students.
-Note, positions are limited. - PRIVATE EDUCATIONAL LOANS are also available and are based on creditworthiness.
-Those interested should contact the Financial Aid Office for restrictions.
+Note, positions are limited. - PRIVATE EDUCATIONAL LOANS are available and are based on creditworthiness as well as Satisfactory Academic Progress.